mvysny/photocloud-frame-slideshow/docs/faq.md

 The lower bar with the up-arrow will reveal the detailed EXIF data upon touch.

+## Purchase not restored after reinstall

+The purchase is tied to your Google Play account.
+Therefore, you can factory-wipe your phone and reinstall it from scratch - as long as it's tied to your Google Play account the PhotoCloud should remain activated.

+There are two separate one-time purchases possible for this app:

+* The "Remove Nagging Screen" purchase which removes the "please purchase" nagging screen;
+* The "Daydream" support purchase which allows Photocloud to be registered as a Daydream service on your phone.

+The app should be automatically activated on all of your devices connected to the same Google account.
+You definitely do not need to purchase the app separately per device; a single purchase from one device should unlock the app on all devices connected to that Google account.

+Troubleshooting:

+* The nagging screen is still shown even though I've made the purchase.
+Please make sure that you've purchased the "Remove Nagging Screen" purchase - purchasing the "Daydream" support won't make the nagging screen go away.
+* If the nagging screen still shows, maybe the purchase hasn't been registered in PhotoCloud correctly - please try to reboot your phone.
+* To verify the purchase, launch PhotoCloud and go into the Settings.
+If the "Purchase" item is not there, then PhotoCloud knows you've done the purchase and it is a bug if PhotoCloud still shows the nagging screen.
+In that case, please open a bug report in the [PhotoCloud Bug Tracker](https://github.com/mvysny/photocloud-frame-slideshow/issues).
+* If the "Purchase" item is still in the Settings screen, then Google Play is errorneously informing PhotoCloud that the purchase hasn't been completed.
+In this case the problem is in Google Play and/or Google internal systems, and you need to contact the Google guys to verify that the purchase went through.
+They are paid 30% of the app price to solve your issues - just go there and complain ;)

 ## Slideshow from a subfolder

 There are two ways to achieve this: